What is Computer-Assisted Semantic Text Modelling (CASTEMO)?

 - I want to collect structured and queryable data while remaining very close to the texts.
 Preserving the syntactic structure, context, and order in which the information is given is important for my research.

 - I want to have the structure of data fully under my control.
-Simply annotating full texts is not enough for my research.

 - I am interested in the complex webs of social, spatiotemporal, and discursive connections between pieces of data.

 - I want to record both what the text says and what I think it means.
 But I also want to keep those epistemic levels clearly separated in the data.

 - I want to be able to grasp the near-totality of the source and thus make various data projections without returning to collect further data from this source.

 CASTEMO offers many unique abilities and opportunities to researchers – but not everyone will need them.
 If any of the following match your research profile, then you may wish to explore different methods that are better matched to your aims: